 Religious Studies Students Become Successful Graduates

-Our students pursue careers in a variety of fields, including law, museum education, non-profit fundraising and management, chaplaincy, library science, social work, international human resources, secondary education, school counseling, the restaurant industry, and university teaching.
+Our students pursue careers in a variety of fields, including law, museum education, non-profit fundraising and management, chaplaincy, library science, social work, international human resources, secondary education, school counseling, the restaurant industry, publishing, environmental advocacy, and university teaching.

 Religious Studies Faculty Are Engaged Scholars/Teachers/Mentors

-Associate Professor Amy Allocco is an ethnographer who researches the religions of South Asia, particularly Hinduism and everyday religion in India.
+Associate Professor Amy Allocco is an ethnographer who researches the religions of South Asia, particularly Hinduism, gender and everyday religion in India.

 Associate Professor and Department Chair Geoffrey Claussen focuses on the history of Jewish practice, ethics, and theology.
 His research deals with topics including love and justice, war and violence, and moral formation.